an office in the division of mission and ministry

-In 2008, with the help of Intersections, Marina Pastrana began gathering faculty and administrators to discuss the difficulties and struggles of students at the highest level of financial need on campus.
-In the 2008- 2009 academic year, financial aid representatives identified the highest financial need population at Boston College; these students became Montserrat Students.
-With the help of the Student Programs Office and the Office of Financial Aid, both housed in Student Services, we began providing free entrance to a limited number of social events on campus.
-In 2009-2010, the name Montserrat Coalition was selected and active outreach was initiated to Montserrat students.
-In 2010-2011, the Montserrat Coalition was officially institutionalized and Marina Pastrana was hired as the Program Administrator.
-In its first official year, Montserrat reached out to 1,300 students, distributing over 800 free tickets to dances, concerts, movie premiers, cultural events, and theater productions.
+The Montserrat Coalition is an office in the Division of Mission and Ministry that supports students at the highest level of financial need on campus.
+The initiative began in 2008 with the combined efforts of students, faculty and administrators to provide free entrance to a limited number of social events on campus.
+Over time, as the program expanded, Montserrat began offering free tickets to many more campus events such as dances, concerts, movie premiers, cultural events, and theater productions.
 Additionally, Coalition members have assisted students with funding for EMT courses, retreats, service programs, independent study, and international research.
 The Montserrat Coalition continues to grow and work to build a more just and welcoming community for students of all economic backgrounds at Boston College.
+We currently serve about 1400 Montserrat students, which makes up roughly 15% of the undergraduate student body at Boston College.

 How are students selected?